chengcli/canoe/README.md

 cd ..
 ```

+### Notes on using openmpi
+Some system, especially conda, uses openmpi by default.
+It is know that openmpi sometimes causes trouble in the simulation and mpich works
+better with canoe.
+If you have to use openmpi and the run fails immediately after
+execution, try to run with a single core first and then multi-core.

 ## Install python libraries
 The minimum python version is 3.8.
 All needed python libraries are collected in `requirements.txt`.
 We suggest using a